filvo/acts_as_likeable/README.md

 acts_as_likeable
 ================

-Acts as Likeable for Rails ActiveRecord
+Acts as Likeable for Rails ActiveRecord adds functionality of Liking similar to Facebok